TURNING 65 – Medicare II: Choosing Plans and Filling the Gaps

 The added components, however, mean it takes more than a signature to get the right coverage combination in retirement.
 Along the way, Medicare’s original Parts A (hospital insurance) and B (medical insurance) have been buttressed by Part C (Medicare Advantage, 1997), Part D (drug coverage, 2006) and Medigap (supplementary private plans, 1980), forcing seniors to make important choices.

 Taking only Parts A and B will leave you with less coverage than you would be accustomed to under your employer’s group coverage.
 Traditional Medicare does not cover, among other things, most prescription drugs, co-payments, deductibles or medical care overseas.
-With those gaps in mind, about 81 percent of enrollees in Original Medicare have some type of supplemental coverage, according to a 2017 analysis by Kaiser Family Foundation.
+With those gaps in mind, an estimated 81 percent of enrollees in Original Medicare have some type of supplemental coverage, according to a 2017 analysis by Kaiser Family Foundation.

 What is the “best” plan to have?
 There is no one-size-fits-all combination.
 Best plans are a function of your circumstances, what medications you take, any pre-existing condition you may have and how you use health care.
 Just be sure to understand your options.